Harry Gration MBE is a Former BBC Yorkshire Broadcaster, Conference Presenter and Facilitator

 Harry Gration has won two Royal Television Society Awards for his sports documentaries: White Rose in Africa (1992), and Dickie Bird – A Rare Species (1997).

-Off screen, Harry Gration is a regular conference host, chairman and awards presenter.
+Off screen, Harry Gration is a regular conference host, facilitator and awards presenter.

 Harry’s agent is Gordon Poole at Gordon Poole Agency